 You need to reach out to the campaigners individually.
 You need to follow up with them via email.
 You need to agree on the rules of collaboration, a date for the update, a spot within it.
 You need to exchange materials.
 And keep following up with them as the date gets near.

 Over the first 20 days of the campaign, we only raised $9,000.
 Definitely nowhere near our planned results!

 But then, 2 things happened that accelerated the campaign’s growth substantially…

 We’d been building our own proprietary crowdfunding-based cross-promotional platform for a while.
 But the Pico campaign was the first time that we were able to fully use Crossprom.

 And the best part, the platform was free.
-Not only for ourselves, of course, but for everyone we were inviting to use it.
-This meant that neither us, nor the successful Kickstarter campaigns that joined in the first few weeks, had to pay for a single conversion we got via cross-promotions!
+Not only for ourselves, of course, but for everyone we were invited to use it.
+This meant that neither we nor the successful Kickstarter campaigns that joined in the first few weeks, had to pay for a single conversion we got via cross-promotions!

 And secondly, the campaign was growing insanely, and the number of backers had already crossed 10,000 people!